 The name is derived from Genoa, Italy, the birthplace of Christopher Columbus.
 It has an area of 14 sq km (5.4 sq mi) and a maximum altitude of 76 m (249 ft).

-This island is formed by the remaining edge of a large caldera that is submerged.
-Its nickname of "the bird island" is clearly justified.
+The remaining edge of a submerged large caldera forms this island.
+Its nickname of "The Bird Island" is justified.

-At Darwin Bay, frigatebirds and swallow-tailed gulls, the only nocturnal species of gull in the world, can be seen.
+At Darwin Bay, the only nocturnal gull species in the world, frigatebirds and swallow-tailed gulls can be seen.
 Red-footed boobies, noddy terns, lava gulls, tropic birds, doves, storm petrels and Darwin finches are also in sight.

 Prince Philip's Steps is a bird-watching plateau with Nazca and red-footed boobies.
 There is a large Palo Santo forest.